 Winning sports teams must practice to be good in the game.

 Business team must do the same thing – and that’s what the right team building activity does.
-It provides team development experiences where the required skills for problem solving get built and practiced.
+It provides team development experiences where the required skills for problem solving get built and practiced for business meetings.

 Solomon Masala, Source Consulting Group

 It gives teams members practice with 4 necessary skills:

 1. Communicate in a complete, clear way – it builds ‘shared mental models.’

 2. Communicate in a credible way – that builds trust and social capital.

 3. Communicate in an inclusive way – that aligns and invites diverse perspectives.